Biochemistry, physical chemistry

 Research and Teaching Interests

 The nanoparticles used include gold or silver nanoparticles, quantum dots, and magnetic nanoparticles.
-Surface modification of the nanoparticles by various bioconjugation methods will be explored to generate stable nanoparticles with desirable surface funtionalities.
+Surface modification of the nanoparticles by various bioconjugation methods will be explored to generate stable nanoparticles with desirable surface functionalities.
 Self-assembly of DNA nanostructures form patterned DNA arrays, and the directed assembly of nanoparticles by the DNA templates generate uniquely functional nanodevices.
 Taking advantage of the precise spatial control of DNA nanostructures, and tunable size-or distance dependence of the properties of nanoparticles, multi-component structures with unique properties can be created.
-The various tools they use to characterize the nanoparticle based multi-compoent strucutures, include the microscopic imaging techniques of optical microscope, AFM, SEM or TEM, and spectral analysis tools, such as UV-Vis, fluorometer, surface Raman spectroscopy, etc.
+The various tools they use to characterize the nanoparticle-based multi-component structures, include the microscopic imaging techniques of optical microscope, AFM, SEM or TEM, and spectral analysis tools, such as UV-Vis, fluorometer, surface Raman spectroscopy, etc.